Esthoro/Portfolio/README.md

 - Add Blog Post (Admin page): allows administrators to add new blog posts (title, summary, content, author).
 - Edit Blog Post : allows administrators to modify the title, summary, content, and author of an existing post.
 - Delete Blog Post (Admin page): allows administrators to delete blog posts.
 - My account: allows registered users to access, modify and delete their personal data and comments.
+An admin can approve user registering or comments, or deny them.

 Only administrators can access the blog management interface.
-Regular users can leave comments, but they themselves need to be registered, and comments require approval before publication.
+Regular users can leave comments, but they themselves need to be registered and approved, and comments require approval before publication.

 **Security:**